-- WHERE forms are available
+- WHERE forms are available,

 - WHEN the registration deadline is for the election, and

-- HOW to register voters
+- HOW to register voters.

 To vote in any election, a citizen must be properly registered 15 days prior to the election date.
-San Mateo County Registration-Elections Division encourages all voters to be properly registered well before that 15-day deadline to ensure enough time for our office to complete postal delivery of correct and complete election materials prior to an election.
+The Registration & Elections Division encourages all voters to be properly registered well before that 15-day deadline to ensure enough time for our office to complete postal delivery of correct and complete election materials.

-For the November 6, 2012 election, voters must be registered at their current residential address on or before Monday, October 22, 2012.
+For the November 5, 2013 election, voters must be registered at their current residential address on or before Monday, October 21, 2013.